- Weekend Schedule

 Tyler Leachman ’02 began Holton in third grade and attended the School for ten years.
 While at Holton, Tyler excelled in many sports including field hockey, basketball, and most notably lacrosse.
 She is one of the most decorated athletes in Holton’s history with recognition as MVP and All League, All County, and All Met across all three sports.
 She also received the Coaches Award for Varsity Basketball in 2001 and the Suzanne Bailey Award in 2002.

 After graduating from Holton, Tyler attended the University of Virginia where she played Varsity Lacrosse and was a three-year starter.
-During that time, in 2004 and 2006, the team was the ACC Champion and in 2006 Tyler won MVP of the ACC Tournament, setting the ACC Tournament Record with 11 goals.
+During that time, in 2004 and 2006, the team was the ACC Champion and in 2006 Tyler won MVP of the ACC Tournament, tying the ACC Tournament Record with 11 goals.
 She was All State (Virginia) in 2004, 2005, 2006 and First Team All American in 2005 and 2006.
+Tyler is also the 3rd all-time leading scorer and 4th in points at UVA.

 Tyler graduated from the University of Virginia with a BA in Psychology followed by a Masters degree in Elementary Education and Teaching.
 She taught First Grade for ten years at the St. Stephens & St. Agnes School in Alexandria, VA, and remained dedicated to lacrosse by serving as the Head Coach of Junior Varsity Lacrosse in 2013 and 2014, and Offensive Coordinator of Varsity Lacrosse in 2015 and 2016.
-Tyler is currently an Academic Success Coach with FEV Tutor and spends her summers tutoring students and hosting private lacrosse lessons and clinics.
+Tyler is currently an Academic Success Coach with FEV Tutor and works with districts in the area to develop customized tutoring plans to promote academic growth.

 Bailey Johnson Scheurer '74

-Bailey Johnson Scheurer attended Holton for twelve years, beginning the School in first grade as a member of the last Class to attend Holton-Arms on S Street.
+Bailey Johnson Scheurer '74 attended Holton for twelve years, beginning in first grade as a member of the last Class to attend First Grade at Holton-Arms on S Street.

 During her time at Holton, Bailey played Varsity Field Hockey, Varsity Basketball, and Varsity Softball as a Freshman through her Senior year.
-She also ran Varsity Track during her Junior and Senior years.
+She also played Varsity Track during her Junior and Senior years.
+Bailey was also an ISL Badminton Champion and part of the team that won two consecutive ISL Badminton Championships.
 Notably, Bailey was inducted into the Holton-Arms Athletic Association as a Sophomore.
-In 1972 she received the H.A.S Athletic Prize and in 1973 she was the recipient of the H.A.S Special Athletic Award which recognized the best athlete in the School.
-During her Senior Year, Bailey taught Lower School students how to pitch and play softball.
+In 1972, she received the H.A.S Athletic Prize and in 1973 she was the recipient of the Holton-Arms School Special Athletic Award which recognized the best athlete in the School.
+For Bailey’s senior year project, she worked with Lower School students and taught them how to pitch and play softball.

-Bailey has remained active in the Holton community as the parent of alumna Ann Scheurer ’03 and Allison Scheurer ’06.
+Bailey has remained active in the Holton community as the parent of alumnae Annie Scheurer Casertano ’03 and Allison Scheurer Oakford ’06.
 Bailey has helped the School in many capacities including as a phonathon volunteer, a contributor to the Holton Fund and the Holton Centennial Campaign, and also assisted her husband in managing the Holton-Arms School Ice Hockey Team.
-Forever an athlete, she has remained active in the sports world as an avid and accomplished golfer, as well as helping to coach various children’s sports teams.

 Heather Geddes Healy ’74